vasuman/gooey/README.md

 ## Usage

-Invoke the `gooey` command and supply the path to the directory containing your contracts.
+Start up your local Ethereum node with RPC support enabled and invoke the `gooey` command supplying the path to the directory containing your contracts.

 ```
 $ gooey contracts/